ethereum/remix-ide/docs/run.md

  ![](images/a-Runtab-deploy-atAddress.png)

-Deploy & AtAddress
+Deploy and AtAddress
 ------------------

 -   In the image above, the select box is set to **Ballot**.
 This select box will contain the list of compiled contracts.

 -   `Deploy` sends a transaction that deploys the selected contract.
-When the transaction is mined, the newly created instance will be added (this might take several seconds). <br>**Note:** If the contract's constructor function has parameters, you need to specify them.
+When the transaction is mined, the newly created instance will be added (this might take several seconds). <br>**Note:** If the contract's constructor function has parameters, you will need to specify them.

--   `At Address` is used to access a contract that has already been deployed.
-Because the contract is already deployed, accessing a contract with **At Address** does not cost gas.
+-   `AtAddress` is used to access a contract that has already been deployed.
+Because the contract is already deployed, accessing a contract with **AtAddress** does not cost gas.

-**Note:** When using At Address, be sure you trust the contract at that address.
+**Note:** When using AtAddress, be sure you trust the contract at that address.

-To use **At Address**, you need to have the **source code** or **ABI** of the deployed contract  **in the active tab** of the editor.
+To use **AtAddress**, you need to have the **source code** or **ABI** of the deployed contract  **in the active tab** of the Editor.
 When using the source code, it must be compiled with the same compilation settings as the deployed contract that you are trying to access.

-Using the ABI with At Address
+Using the ABI with AtAddress
 ----------------------------

 The **ABI** is a JSON array which describes the contract's interface.